cilium/cilium/Documentation/install/upgrade.rst

   .. note:: The ENI IPAM mode automatically derives the native routing CIDR so
             no action is required.

+  The CiliumNetworkPolicy Status includes information which allows to derive when all nodes in a cluster are enforcing a particular ``CiliumNetworkPolicy``.
+  For large clusters running CRD mode, this visibility is costly as it requires all nodes to participate.
+In order to ensure scalability, ``CiliumNetworkPolicy`` status visibility has been disabled for all new deployments.
+If you want to enable it, set the ConfigMap option ``disable-cnp-status-updates`` to false by using Helm ``--set global.cnpStatusUpdates.enabled=true`` or by editing the ``ConfigMap`` directly.

 Upgrading from >=1.7.0 to 1.8.y
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~